 Chronic Nuisance Property OrdinanceDownload the flyer in PDF format!

 Are you a landlord or property manager within Bremerton City Limits?
-Would you like to be notified of police incidents occurring at your properties?

-If yes, please take a moment to learn more about the Chronic Nuisance Properties Ordinance and Landlord Notification Program.
+Please take a moment to learn more about the Chronic Nuisance Properties Ordinance and Landlord Notification Program.

 In 2006 Neighborhood Watch members initiated a collaborative effort to build the Chronic Nuisance Properties Ordinance, which was enacted by the City on January 31, 2008 (Chapter 9.92 Bremerton Municipal Code).